 In 1995 after finishing art school in Liverpool, British-born artist Lucy Powell moved to Berlin.
 In 2011, as an extension of her practice and as a way of facilitating conversations between the disciplines of art and science, Lucy created Salon Satellite with Andrea Roe and Sara Barnes.
 Now, working with the flux of artists and scholars passing through Berlin, Salon Satellite facilitates international relationships and collaborative research between artists, scientist, writers, historians and curators.

 Abbra Kotlarczyk grew up in a small log cabin that her father built in a forest.
 Living completely off the grid, her childhood and teenage experiences were punctuated with periods of no hot water and bucket showers.
-In her early twenties, Kotlarczyk moved to Melbourne and began working as a studio assistant for feminist pioneer Sue Ford, one of Australia’s most important photographers, film-makers and visual artists.
+In her early twenties, Kotlarczyk moved to Melbourne and began working as a studio assistant for feminist pioneer Sue Ford, one of Australia’s most important photographer, film-maker and visual artist.
 Whether subconsciously or not, it was her conversations with Ford that would influence her writing and arts practice, and later inspire her article, Re-Sweeping Exchanges: Notes on the Feminist Body Politic.

 The work of American born artist and photographer Ayana V. Jackson examines the complexities of photographic representation and the role of the camera in constructing identity.
 Using reportage, performance and studio-based portraiture, Jackson’s practice can be seen as a map of the ethical considerations and relationships involved between the photographer, subject and the viewer.